jennykayekitchen/ClassApp/README.md

 ## Features

-- Add a meeetup for classmates specifying the time, date, location, and type
+- Add a meetup for classmates specifying the time, date, location, and type
 - View all upcoming meetups and save any that interest you
 - Edit or remove any meetup as an admin, or any meetup you've created as user
 - Website registration resctricted by an exlusive access code to ensure security